darts/enhanced_github_presense/README.md

 ## Setup

-1. Update `appsStatus.json` to your preferred settings.
-2. Add Github PAT with _user_ permissions to environment variable `GITHUB_PAT`.
+1. Add Github PAT with _user_ permissions to environment variable `GITHUB_PAT` or start the application with a token argument.
-3. Start the application.
+2. Start the application.
+Arguments passed will override env variables.
-4. (optional) If you're very weird you could run this as a system service I guess.
+3. (optional) If you're very weird you could run this as a system service I guess.
 Please let me know if you do, for science.

 ## gql libraries (and my sleep-deprived brain)